brett-wtw/brett-wtw/README.md

 - 👋 Hi, I’m @brett
 - 👀 I’m interested in ... providing the strongest insurance marketplace
-- 🌱 I’m currently learning ... telekinsis
+- 🌱 I’m currently learning ... telekinesis
 - 💞️ I’m looking to collaborate on ... world peace
 - 📫 How to reach me ... wait for a blood moon, then climb your to the highest point of your village/town/city and offer your sacrifice to the cosmic force.
 Then open Microsoft teams on your device and look for my name